christian-draeger/page-content-tester/README.md

 - to use all the power and parallelization of PageContentTester add this parent pom to your pom.xml
   - this will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore
     - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section in the [PageContentTester pom.xml](https://github.com/christian-draeger/page-content-tester/blob/master/pom.xml)
-  - if you want to setup junit yourself just don't use the parent pom
+  - if you want to setup jUnit yourself just don't use the parent pom

 ```
 <parent>